Doug Burns to Newsmax: Smith Should Preserve Trump Case Records

-All records from Special Counsel Jack Smith's election interference case against President-elect Donald Trump should be preserved, former federal prosecutor Doug Burns told Newsmax Thursday.
+All records from special counsel Jack Smith's election interference case against President-elect Donald Trump should be preserved, former federal prosecutor Doug Burns told Newsmax on Thursday.

 His comments on Newsmax's "Wake Up America" came while discussing a Trump-appointed judge's ruling to reject a push from Texas Attorney General Ken Paxton to order Smith to preserve all records from the case.